jpillora/serve/README.md

                     will return the root index.html file, instead of returning a 404.
-This allows correct use of the HTML5 History API --noindex, -n     Disable automatic loading of index.html --nolist          Disable directory listing
+This allows correct use of the HTML5 History API --noindex, -n     Disable automatic loading of index.html --noslash         Disables automatic slash insertion when loading an index.html or directory
+  --nolist          Disable directory listing --noarchive       Disable directory archiving (download directories by
-  --quiet, -q       Disable all output
+                    appending .zip .tar .tar.gz - archives are directly streamed when --fastmode is enabled) --quiet, -q       Disable all output
   --fastmode, -f    Requests are not hashed and measured, useful for serving
                     large files